 Before the start of the phases 1 and 2 of the EU emissions trading system (EU ETS), each EU country decided on the allocation of their emission allowances.
 This was done through national allocation plans (NAPs).
 This process not only established the EU-wide cap in a decentralised, bottom-up way (the sum of the NAPs was the overall cap), but also set the rules for the allocation of allowances for individual installations.

-The European Commission had to assess NAPs for compliance with criteria laid down in an annex to the Emissions Trading Directive, as well as with EU rules on state aid and competition.
+The European Commission assessed the plans to ensure they complied with the criteria set out in an annex to the ETS Directive and EU rules on state aid and competition.

-In many cases the Commission required changes to NAPs, in particular reductions in national caps.
-Once a NAP was approved, neither the cap nor the allocation per installation could be changed.
+In many cases the Commission required changes, in particular to reduce national caps.
+Once a plan was approved, neither the cap nor the allocation per installation could be changed.

-Member States had to prepare and publish their phase one NAPs by 31 March 2004 (or by 1 May 2004 in the case of the 10 Member States which joined the European Union in 2004).
-The Commission published a guidance document to assist them in preparing the NAPs.
+Countries had to publish their NAPs by 31 March 2004 (or by 1 May 2004 for the 10 countries which joined the EU in 2004), following guidance from the Commission.